Search: 2455 results

 But when they lead you, delivering you up, be not anxious before what ye might speak, nor meditate.
 But whatever may be given you in that hour, speak ye this, for ye are not who speak, but the Holy Spirit.

-For it might have been sold for more than three hundred pence, and have been given to the poor.
-And they murmured against her.
+We might have got more than three hundred pence for it, and given the money to the poor.
+And they said things against her among themselves.

 And wherever he should enter in, say to the lord of the house, That the Teacher says, Where is the room where I might eat the pascha with my disciples?

-and having returned, he found them again sleeping, for their eyes were heavy, and they had not known what they might answer him.
+And he returned and found them asleep again, for their eyes were heavy: neither could they wist what they might answer to him.

-I was daily with you in the temple teaching, and ye took me not: but this is done that the scriptures might be fulfilled.
+I was daily near you, teaching in the temple, and ye did not seize me--but that the scriptures might be fulfilled.

 Now the chief priests and all the Sanhedrin were looking for witness against Jesus so that they might put him to death; and they were unable to get any.